Bajron/composeit/README.md

 ## Installing

 Direct installation via git is the recommended way of installing the package.

 You can use:
 * git+https://github.com/Bajron/composeit.git
 * git+ssh://git@github.com/Bajron/composeit

+Note that these point to the main branch of the project.
+This project does not have a released version/tag yet.

 ### pipx